 Ground tours are some of the easiest, most affordable, accessible, and laid-back tours to the Grand Canyon.
-Perfect for groups of various ages, abilities and budget, ground tours allow Grand Canyon visitors to ride to their destination in air-conditioned comfort, while taking in the scenery and receiving expert narration from their guide.
-Upon arrival at either the South Rim or Grand Canyon West, ground tour participants are allowed ample time to wander to various viewpoints, take photos, explore visitors centers, stroll along the trails and listed to ranger or Hualapai-led talks.
+Perfect for groups of various ages, abilities, and budget, ground tours allow Grand Canyon visitors to ride to their destination in air-conditioned comfort while taking in the scenery and receiving expert narration from their guide.
+Upon arrival at either the South Rim or Grand Canyon West, ground-tour participants are allowed ample time to wander to various viewpoints, take photos, explore visitor's centers, stroll along the trails and listen to a ranger or Hualapai-led talks.

 For nearly a century, since Grand Canyon National Park was established in 1919 and the Santa Fe Railway stretched from Williams to the South Rim, the train has been an integral part of the Grand Canyon's history.
 In the middle of the 20th century, when Route 66 came roaring into town and newly popular automobiles barreled into town on the wheels of progress, rail service to the Grand Canyon ceased.
 But in 1989, Max and Thelma Biegert revived and restored the rail line, establishing one of the South Rim's most popular attractions - the Grand Canyon Railway.